NPitroff/Password_Generator/readme.txt

 -Has <wrapper>?: Yes
--Has <copy> button?:No, must add /// Added functionality -Has <length> input?: No,must add /// Added a label and input for password length -Has <symbols> checkbox?: No, Must add
--Has <Lowercase> checkbox?: No, Must add
+-Has <copy> button?:No, must add /// Added functionality -Has <length> input?: No,must add /// Added a label and input for password length -Has <symbols> checkbox?: No, Must add /// Added a checkbox to denote Symbols -Has <Lowercase> checkbox?: No, Must add
 -Has <Uppercase> checkbox?: No, Must add
 -Has <numbers> checkbox?: No, must add